 SAFE Communities is a multi-year GBV prevention programme funded by the UK government in Zimbabwe.
-It was designed in 2021 and has been working in three districts - two rural and one urban - to reduce the perpetration of intimate partner violence (IPV), focusing on addressing economic insecurity and discriminatory social norms as key drivers.
-It is testing a theory-driven combined economic and social empowerment approach which works at individual, relationship and community levels, and is publicly framed as a family wellbeing programme.
+The SAFE team designed and tested the Toose (meaning Together in Shona) model between in 2019 and in Zimbabwe to reduce the perpetration of intimate partner violence (IPV), focusing on addressing economic insecurity and discriminatory social norms as key drivers.
+Toose is a theory-driven combined economic and social empowerment approach which works at individual, relationship and community levels, and is publicly framed as a family wellbeing programme.

 Prevention model

-SAFE Communities has a strong focus on learning and adaptation and has developed a number of learning products and tools related to the programme and its approach, which can be found below.
+SAFE Communities also has a strong focus on learning and adaptation and is working on a number of learning products and tools related to the programme and its approach.

 SAFE is led by Ecorys with Social Development Direct as the lead technical partner.
 It is delivered by development NGOs – Caritas Zimbabwe in Chikomba, and Self-Help Development Foundation and Mwenezi Development Training Centre in Mwenezi.
 In Chiredzi, it is led by Plan International Zimbabwe and layered on to cash transfer programmes run by WFP.
 The response component is led by Musasa across the three districts.